Prehab

 - 2 Moyer, Rebecca et al. “The Value of Preoperative Exercise and Education for Patients Undergoing Total Hip and Knee Arthroplasty: A Systematic Review and Meta-Analysis.”
 JBJS reviews vol. 5,12 (2017): e2.

-- 3 Radnovich R, Scott D, Patel AT, et al. Cryoneurolysis to treat the pain and symptoms of knee osteoarthritis: a multicenter, randomized, double-blind, sham-controlled trial.
+- 3 Radnovich R, Scott D, Patel AT, et al. cryoneurolysis to treat the pain and symptoms of knee osteoarthritis: a multicenter, randomized, double-blind, sham-controlled trial.
 Osteoarthritis Cartilage.
 2017;25(8):1247-1256.

 - 4 Pacira BioSciences, Inc. (2022). iovera° Important Safety Information.
-Retrieved November 10, 2022, from https://www.ioverapro.com/patient.
+Retrieved November 10, 2022, from https://www.iovera.com.